joga4er/PFAS-SCIEX-Data-Processing-Analysis/README.md

 ##### software
 To run the jupyter notebook, you will need any kind of integrated code environment (IDE).
 E. g. you can install Anaconda and start jupyter lab from there.
 Alternatively cloud solutions like google colab can be used.

+# 2 Pipeline to link lcms data and observe correlations
+Jupyter notebook (R based), which links results from lcms data analysis pipeline to general data related to the sample like age, or health condition, evaluates Pearson correlation coefficients and creates some plots.

 ### Contact
 johanna.ganglbauer@uri.edu